teasoft-github/PassMan/README.md

 ## Overview
 Simple password manager written in Java/Swing.
 Gradle is used as the build tool.
 Current status is work-in-progress.

-Project was inspired by more mature password manager: https://github.com/gaborbata/jpass
+Project was inspired by password manager: https://github.com/gaborbata/jpass

 ## License
 MIT License